-Side Quest: Managing User Comments
+1.2.11 Side Quest: Managing User Comments

-Beside from working out the structures and interdependencies of a project yourself you can rely on interested users visiting your site and encourage them to participate with their knowledge.
+Beside from working out the structures and interdependencies of a project yourself you can rely on interested users visiting your side and encourage them to participate with their knowledge.
 For that DPP comes with an advanced commenting system.